 The two major networks in the country are Vodafone Fiji and Digicel.
 Between them, they cover most of the inhabited islands with 4G, and a good eSIM relies on the network with the best coverage in your area.

-Vodafone Fiji dominates in Viti Levu, Suva, and Nadi, while Digicel competes with a strong presence on several islands and coastal areas.
-For travelers, this means something simple: on the main islands and at large resorts in Mamanuca and Yasawa, you'll have data without a problem, as they cater to tourism.
-The difference is noticeable when you venture to very small or sparsely populated islands, where coverage can drop regardless of the carrier.
-Before traveling, confirm that your phone supports this technology with the guide to eSIM-compatible phones.
+Vodafone Fiji dominates in Viti Levu, Suva, and Nadi, while Digicel competes with a good presence on several islands and coastal areas.
+For the traveler, this means something simple: on the main islands and at large resorts in Mamanuca and Yasawa, you will have data without a problem, because they are tourism-oriented.
+The difference is noticeable when you move towards very small or sparsely populated islands, where coverage may drop regardless of the carrier.
+Before traveling, check your phone's network settings to confirm that it supports eSIM: almost all recent models do, but it's better to confirm it before paying for the plan than upon arrival in Nadi.

 Coverage between islands and at sea

-On the main and tourist islands, coverage is good; during boat trips between islands, the signal comes and goes, and on the reef or open sea, it's normal to lose data.
-This is the reality of a dispersed archipelago, not an eSIM failure.
+On the main and tourist islands, coverage is good; on boat trips between islands, the signal comes and goes, and on the reef or open sea, it's normal to lose data.
+This is the reality of a scattered archipelago, not an eSIM failure.

-Viti Levu (with Nadi and Suva) and the islands with large resorts in Mamanuca and Yasawa are well connected because they concentrate population and tourism.
-When you cross by catamaran from one island to another, you'll have a signal near the coast and lose it in open sea sections, which also happens with any local SIM.
-On diving or snorkeling excursions on the reef, assume you'll be disconnected during the activity; download offline maps and notify anyone traveling with you.
-To manage these gaps without overspending, apply these tricks to save data abroad and use resort Wi-Fi for heavy usage.
+Viti Levu (with Nadi and Suva) and the islands with large resorts in the Mamanucas and Yasawas are well connected because they concentrate population and tourism.
+When you cross by catamaran from one island to another, you'll have a signal near the coast and lose it in stretches of open sea, which also happens with any local SIM.
+On diving or snorkeling excursions on the reef, assume you'll be disconnected during the activity; download offline maps and let anyone traveling with you know.
+To manage these gaps without spending too much, apply these tips to save data abroad and use resort WiFi for heavy usage.

 How many GB for diving, resorts, and island hopping

-In Fiji, you consume less than you think because you spend a lot of time in the water and on activities without your mobile phone.
-For a week of island hopping, 3-5 GB is usually enough if you use resort Wi-Fi for long videos and streaming.
+In Fiji, you consume less than you think, because you spend a lot of time in the water and doing activities without your phone.
+For a week of island hopping, 3-5 GB is usually enough if you use resort WiFi for long videos and streaming.

-The actual usage depends on how much you share on social media: uploading photos and some videos of the reef uses more data than chatting or checking a map.
-This table provides guidance based on your travel plan:
+Actual usage depends on how much you share on social media: uploading photos and a few reef videos uses more data than chatting or checking maps.
+This table guides you based on your travel plan:

 |---|---|---|